-IN TH E MATTER OF

-(legal des scription of the property)

-N TH IE MATTER OF THE

-HE MATTER OF THE $$ oe of transaction

-(-7)

-by certify that the following is a just and true copy

-esolution duly passed by

-ا مانوا d Church of Canada at a a congregation/pastoral charge of The

-Unite d Church of Canada, at a a meeting of the Board of Trustees duly held for

-nai p ourpose at , in the province of Saskatchewan on

-:ne day of , 20:

-"Moved by , seconded by

-that the trustees of

-congregation or /pastoral charge, having

-received the direction of

-[governing body] of the said

-congregation/pastoral o charge to do so, request the consent of Living Skies

-Negional Council.

-(1) (listing, purchase, mortgage or leasing) of property, with the legal description of

-certain congregational and the municipal address of

-and the municipal address of

-the terms of which are as follows:. [for a listing , the terms would include the agent, commission rate, the asking price, the proposed - [for a purchase , the terms would include the vertile the deposit, the balance due, conditions, warrant date, the source of funds] • [for a mortgage the terms would include the printh the term, payments, prepayment privileges] cipal, the interest rate, [for a lease , the terms would include premises an premises, fixtures and chattels, rental, commenc responsibility for taxes, insurance, early terminate ement date, term, And in pursuance of the said resolution, we hereby apple Regional Council for the consent to the ly to Living Skies (Type of Transaction) Dated this day of , 20 Full name of Presiding Trustee Signature Full name of Secretary Board of Trustees Signature
+IN TH IE MATTER OF(legal o ; and, description of the property) N TH IE MATTER OF THE . (type of transaction] of a r esolution duly passed ereby certify that the following is a just and true copy by the Trustees of a congregation/pastoral charge of The Unite d Church of Canada, a at a meeting of the Board of Trustees duly held for, in the province of Saskatchewan on the day of , seconded by, that the trustees of congregation or /pastoral charge, having received the directio congregation/pastora [governing body] of the said al charge to do so, request the consent of Living Skies (1) certain congregation (listing, purchase, mortgage or leasing) of al property, with the legal description of and the municipal address of th e terms of which are - is:. ting , the terms would ind sion rate, the asking price • the depo rchase, the terms would psit, the balance due, con e source of funds] • - ortgage the terms would, payments, prepayment • oal, the interest rate, premises ase, the terms would income, fixtures and chattels, ribility for taxes, insurance ental, commencen nent date, term, • ce of the said resolution cil for the consent to the o Living Skies of Transaction) Dated this day of , 20 Full name of Pr residing Trustee Signature Full name of Se ecretary Board of Truste es Signature

-The United Church of Canada Act, 1925 The Manual, section G 2.3.
+The United Church of Canada Act 2019 The Manual, section G 2.3.